Random Quote Board

 Software Defined Radios and Spectral Displays

-This post will cover digital spectral displays, with a strong focus on resolution bandwidth (RBW).
+This post will cover digital spectral displays, with a focus on the spectral displays found on the most common software programs.

 What is Resolution Bandwidth?

-Resolution bandwidth plays two, important roles in spectral analysis.
+Resolution bandwidth plays three, important roles in spectral analysis.
 These are:

 A key issue of resolution bandwidth is understanding how it is measured.
 In analog spectrum analyzers, its measured at points 3 dB down from the peak of the (typically Gaussian) filter.
 Further, analog filters also have a parameter known as the selectivity.
 This refers to how quickly the filter goes from little to no attenuation to a lot of attenuation.
 It's typically measured as a ratio between the bandwidth at the 3 dB points (again, which is the RBW), and at points 60 dB down from the peak.